 In regard to comments made by Porsche on behalf of small, independent automobile manufacturers, we note that Porsche and other small line European manufacturers are, presumably, already manufacturing vehicles that are in compliance with ECE 17.
 Further, rear head restraints are optional, and the final rule does not consider a seat back lower than 700 mm above the H-point as a head restraint.
-Therefore, Porsche can continue to produce the 911vehicle line without installing rear head restraints.79 Moreover, we have allowed 25 mm clearance between the rear head restraint and the roofline, thus alleviating some of the concerns raised by Porsche.
-Accordingly, Porsche can take advantage of the 25 mm height allowance if they choose to equip the rear seats in their 911 vehicle line with head restraints.
+Therefore, Porsche can continue to produce the 911vehicle line without installing rear head restraints.
+The rear head restraints are optional as a head restraint.